zognin/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

 **:bookmark: Note:**<br>

-* Orders are considered duplicates when they have the same client details, recipe details, deadline and price.
-Refer to [Ingredients](#34-ingredient) for the definition of a matching ingredient

 * `c/CLIENT_INDEX` will copy over the details of the client bookmark at the given index into the order.